andeon/shadow-gimp-theme/README.md

 Authors & License
 -----------------
-"Shadow theme" was based in the Flat Themes by [Andrew Pullins](http://android272.deviantart.com/)
+The "Shadow theme" is just a small modification created by AndeOn that was based in the Flat Themes by [Andrew Pullins](http://android272.deviantart.com/)

-The "Shadow theme" is just a small modification created by AndeOn.

 Special thanks to artist Mozart Couto (testing, choice of colors and composition of splash).